 Pench National Park

-Located on the southern boundary of Madhya Pradesh, bordering Maharashtra, in the districts of Seoni and Chhindwara, the Pench Tiger Reserve is spread across 758 square kms, out of which 299 sq km is considered as core area in the park.
+Located on the southern boundary of Madhya Pradesh, bordering Maharashtra, in the districts of Seoni and Chhindwara, the Pench Tiger Reserve is spread across 758 square km, out of which 299 sq km is considered a core area in the park.
 Hugely dominated by the Teak and Mahua wood forest, it becomes an extremely dry forest during the summer season.

 The leafless trees miles after miles give you a mysterious feeling when you are amidst the jungle.
 The morning was bearable until the sun came out with the temperature soaring to 40 degrees.
 The park flaunts a wide variety of flora and fauna and is especially famous for wild dogs and leopards.
 The latest count of the leopards in Pench Tiger Reserve is about 80-100, though the exact number of wild dogs is not known.

-I was charmed by the naked trees, curved roads along with the Pench River, which paint an alluring landscape that reminds you of your textbooks and now the famous TV show and Movie, based on The Jungle Book by Rudyard Kipling, inspired by the Pench National Park.
+I was charmed by the naked trees, and curved roads along with the Pench River, which paints an alluring landscape that reminds you of your textbooks and now the famous TV show and Movie, based on The Jungle Book by Rudyard Kipling, inspired by the Pench National Park.

 After the initial office permission, we entered the forest with a forest guide to accompany us throughout the safari.
 As soon as we ventured into the forest, I was asked about my favorite wild animal, with everyone expecting the answer to be tiger and leopard probably.
 But my answer was Spotted Deer.
 Soon there was a laughter ride as it was the most unexpected answer for them.

-As the sun was rising, the bright sun lights were just peeking through the dry branches of the teak forest.
+As the sun was rising, the bright sunlight was just peeking through the dry branches of the teak forest.
 The forest was beaming with golden lights.
 It looked amazingly beautiful.

-I saw sambar deer, peacocks, langurs, monkeys, Indian roller bird in different areas of the forest.
+I saw sambar deer, peacocks, langurs, monkeys, and Indian roller birds in different areas of the forest.
 It feels good to see how these wild animals and birds are living in the same environment, co-existing with each other in harmony.

 Meeting Raiyya Kassa

 What an epic sighting it was.
 We were driving parallel with the tiger until he walked down to the water hole and sat there for hours.
-I wasted no time to capture him into my lens.
-Apparently his name was Raiyya Kassa.
+I wasted no time capturing him into my lens.
+Apparently, his name was Raiyya Kassa.

-By Air : The The nearest airport is Nagpur which is approximately at a distance of 130 kms.
-It will take around three and half hours to reach the destination.
-You can also opt for Jabalpur airport which is approximately 210 kms from Pench.
+By Air: The nearest airport is Nagpur which is approximately at a distance of 130 km.
+It will take around three and a half hours to reach the destination.
+You can also opt for Jabalpur airport which is approximately 210 km from Pench.

 By Train: If you choose to come by train, Nagpur is the nearest railway station.
-The distance between Nagpur and the Pench is around 130 kms.
-You can check the details on www.irctc.co.in
+The distance between Nagpur and Pench is around 130 km.

 Pench National Park Timings

-The Pench National Park has different timings for both summer and winter season.
-Kindly find the timings below….
+The Pench National Park has different timings for both the summer and winter seasons.
+Kindly find the timings below…

 Summer Safari timing